Sprinkle Sugar Cookies

 Sprinkle sugar cookies are a quick and fun recipe for birthdays and Christmas!
 Chewy, soft and loaded with sprinkles, these sugar cookies can be made from scratch easily.

 The base for this recipe is a basic sugar cookie dough.
-Flour, sugar, butter, eggs, you know the drill.
+Flour, baking powder, salt, butter, sugar, egg, egg yolk and vanilla.
 The ratio of ingredients creates the absolute perfectly chewy sugar cookie—soft and thick with a buttery consistency.

 Whether you’re celebrating a birthday or an unbirthday, these sprinkle sugar cookies are worth making.
-Simple and delicious, they will undoubtedly be a hit at any party!
+Simple and delicious, they will undoubtedly be a hit at any party.
 Swap out rainbow sprinkles for red and green sprinkles for Christmas time!
+If you enjoyed this recipe, be sure to leave a review and tag @ifyougiveablondeakitchen on social media.

 - 2 cups (240 g) all-purpose flour